 As one of the world’s largest producers of zinc, Teck is committed to helping solve the global health issue of zinc deficiency through therapeutic zinc, zinc supplementation, food fortification, crop nutrition, awareness and advocacy.
+To date, we have reached more than 120 million people worldwide.

 The number of children under five years of age that die each year across the world.